HieuEnglish/Grammar-Rush-V2/README.md

 ## 🚀 Getting Started

-1. Visit the live game at: [Your GitHub Pages URL]
+1. Visit the live game at: https://github.com/HieuEnglish/Grammar-Rush

 Or run locally: